Cry Baby (Melanie Martinez album): Singles

 "Pity Party" was released as the first single.
 The music video was released on Vessel by Martinez on May 29, 2015, for early access users.
 It was then released three days later, on June 1, 2015, on YouTube.
 It was certified Platinum by RIAA.

 "Soap" was released as the second single.
 It was released on July 10, 2015, along with a music video.
 It was certified Gold by RIAA.
 As of the end of 2017, "Soap" became an online trending song on the application TikTok (formerly known as Musical.ly), and a challenge known as the "Soap Challenge" gained speed, which saw users play Martinez's song while using liquid dish soap on makeup wipes to blow a stream of foam with their mouth.

 "Sippy Cup" was released as the third single on July 31, 2015, with a music video.
-It was the darker sequel to the music video of her 2014 single, "Dollhouse".
+It was the darker side to the music video of her 2014 single, "Dollhouse".

 Other songs

 Martinez said in an interview that she would be releasing music videos for all tracks of the album.
 The song "Training Wheels" had a music video released on November 18, 2015, as a double-feature with a new video for "Soap", but "Training Wheels" was not announced as a single by Martinez.
 "Alphabet Boy" received a music video on June 2, 2016.
 A double feature music video for "Tag, You're It" and "Milk and Cookies" was released on August 23, 2016.
 The song "Pacify Her" had a music video released on November 15, 2016.
 The song "Mrs. Potato Head" had a music video released on December 1, 2016.
 The song "Mad Hatter" had its music video released on September 23, 2017, serving as the conclusion to the Cry Baby visual story.

-In April 2020, Martinez's song "Play Date", one of the album's deluxe tracks, reached the "Viral 50" songs on Spotify and is subsequently rising on the charts.
-This resulted from a popular trend on TikTok, where users make an edit of a celebrity with the song playing in the background.
+In April 2020, Martinez's song "Play Date", one of the deluxe edition's bonus tracks, reached the "Viral 50" songs on Spotify and subsequently had risen on the charts.
+This resulted from a popular trend on multiple platforms where users make an edit of a celebrity with the song playing in the background.
 Martinez posted on Instagram, addressing the song's success as the "best birthday present ever".
 On May 1, 2020, the song was certified Gold by RIAA and as of December 8, 2020 the song has been certified Platinum.
 In an interview with Idolator on May 8, 2020, Martinez revealed plans to record a music video for the song from home.